Vincent-bot901/Database-Project/readme.txt

 We then need to put in an admin user.

-to do this, go into the directory of the database (Sometimes, it creates in currect directory, sometimes it makes a folder called <instance>)
+to do this, go into the directory of the database (Sometimes, it creates in currect directory, sometimes it makes a folder called "instance")

 When inside directory where mrbronshoj.db is, do the following: